xiaoxiae/Grafatko/README.md

 ## Running Grafátko
 First, install the app by running `pip install grafatko`.
-Then you can simply run `grafatko` from a terminal of your choice.
+Then you can simply run the `grafatko` command from a terminal of your choice.

 ## Controls
-The following section describes the control of the app.

 ### Mouse
 - **right button** creates new nodes/vertices